lllyasviel/style2paints/README.md

 2. If you make a comparison, please make your model avaliable to other reseachers to see if the improvement is really true.

-3. Recently many reseachers likes to write paper in this way: find a old paper and replace conv layers with resnet blocks and then they have a new paper.
+3. Recently many reseachers like to write paper in this way: find a old paper and replace conv layers with resnet blocks and then they have a new paper.
 Please stop this kind of violence.

 4. It is very easy to train a model with better ability to handel one of 'global hint' and 'local hint'.
 It is hard to train a model to deal with both of them.
 It is NOT a improvement that you train a model to handle one of these, you need to find a balance and improve them at same time.